abpio/abp-commercial-docs/en/tutorials/book-store/part-4.md

 ## Testing the BookAppService

-Create a test class named `BookAppService_Tests` in the `Acme.BookStore.Application.Tests` project:
+Create a test class named `BookAppService_Tests` in the `Books` folder of the `Acme.BookStore.Application.Tests` project:

 ````csharp
 using System;